Fentanyl's scourge plainly visible on streets of Los Angeles - NewsBreak

 “It’s scary to get off of it," she said.
 "The withdrawals are really bad.”

-Catano wandered around a subway station near MacArthur Park desperate to sell a bottle of Downy fabric softener and a Coleman camping chair she stole from a nearby store.
+Catano wandered around a subway station near MacArthur Park desperate to sell a bottle of Downey fabric softener and a Coleman camping chair she stole from a nearby store.

 Drug abuse can be a cause or symptom of homelessness.
 Both can also intersect with mental illness.